Andre-L-Melo/R_Language-Data_Analytics/Customer_Churn_Analytics/Readme.md

 ### Exploratory Analysis and Feature Selection

-The Exploratory Analysis can be done before cleaning the data, in order to detect problems in our dataset, but it is not mandatory.
+The Exploratory Analysis can be done before cleaning the data, to detect problems in our dataset, but it is not mandatory.

 During this phase, we search for relations between the variables.